ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 ## Introduction
 This weekend I had some fun participating in the P3RF3CTR00T CTF 2024 by [p3rf3ctr00t](https://twitter.com/p3rf3ctr00t) ctf team.

-This is my second writeup, I'll cover the forensics category specifically how I solved the **Streams and Secrets** set.
-I am not really that into forensics but I had to give it a try to score some points, I also got first blood on some of them.
+This is my second writeup.
+I'll cover the forensics category, specifically how I solved the **Streams and Secrets** set.
+I am not really that into forensics but I had to give it a try to score some points.
+I also got first blood on some of them.
 I was going solo in this CTF under **NoPwnNoGain**.

 ## Part 1

-We start of with the challenge info.
+We'll start of with the challenge info.

 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_1.png" alt="" position="center" style="border-radius: 8px;" >}}

-We are given 2 files, a script and the challenge artifact which we can download from the dump link.
+We are given 2 files i.e, a script and the challenge artifact which we can download from the dump link.

-This first one was easy to solve, I just got strings from the artifact.
+The first one was easy to solve, I just got strings from the artifact.

 ```sh
 strings -30 \$MFT.copy0